 When it comes to your body’s stress response, although things start to happen immediately, some effects in your brain may be delayed.
 After an initial stressor is detected, acute stress mediators start acting within seconds.
 They provide quick responses to an appropriate strategy and they can either release, or inhibit, acute responses.

 Interestingly, though, even hours after being exposed to stress, some delayed effects can start to occur in your brain.
-Studies in rats have shown that we can actually delay and experience responses for up to 28 days after a stressful event.
-These delayed effects help our bodies return to normal after a stressful situation, and they help us retain important information so that we can deal with similar situations if they happen again in the future.
+Studies in rats have shown that we can actually delay our experience responses for up to 28 days after a stressful event.
+These delayed effects help our bodies return to normal after a stressful situation.
+They also help us retain and remember important information so that we can deal with similar situations if they happen again in the future.

 So now that we know what happens to our bodies when we encounter stress, what does that have to do with pain?